openfaas/openfaas.github.io/_posts/2019-05-10-meet-us-at-barcelona.md

 dark_background: true
 ---

-I'll outline a few places where you can find us if you'd like to catch a session, grab a coffee, swag or just chat about Kubernetes and Serverless
+I'll outline a few places where you can find us if you'd like to catch a session, grab a coffee, swag or just chat about Kubernetes and Serverless.

 ### Monday 20th May - Serverless Practioners Summit